How to Develop a Morning Routine Without Ever Becoming a Morning Person

 As you can see, our evenings are very important to a good morning.

-Now that we have things planned and prepared for the morning and hopefully have gotten a good night’s rest, when the alarm goes off, we should have a better chance at getting up and going.
+Now that we have things planned and prepared for the morning and hopefully have gotten a good night’s rest, when the alarm goes off, we increase our chance at getting up and going.

 But if getting out of bed is still a bit difficult, try these things:

-Set your alarm to allow you to hit snooze 1 time.
+Set your alarm to allow you to hit snooze one time.
 This way you don’t have to jump right out of bed.

 If hitting snooze way too many times is an issue, try putting your alarm across the room so that you have to get out of bed to turn it off.

-When I hear my alarm, that’s when the thought crosses my mind to shut it off and roll over and go back to sleep….for the day!
-Lol!
+When I hear my alarm, the thought crosses my mind to shut it off and roll over and go back to sleep…for the day!

 Once I get up, I can grab my workout clothes that are already laid out and hit the bathroom to wash my face and brush my teeth.
 (Be sure to use cold water!
-There’s nothing like a splash of cold water to start waking you up!)
+There’s nothing like a splash of cold water to wake you up!)